avcoder/unit06-lesson03/slides.md

 transition: slide-left
 ---

+# Exercise: Use React DevTools to find component
+10 mins

+- Install React DevTools for your browser and explore it (should be similar to Vue DevTools)
+- Goto: instagram.com
+   - Try to find the React component for the Login button
+   - why do the React components look weird/minified? (prod vs development)
+   - Try to change a value of a prop in any component to see what might happen
+- View your local App.tsx again in the browser
+  - Just like you right-click inspect DOM element to find that particular HTML element in the DOM, you can do similar with React components
+  - try changing prop values (like `label`)
+  - Tip: in Chrome devtools, can use `Cmd + p` to find React filename

+---
+transition: slide-left
+---

 # Common Gotchas
 Try the following common errors to see what errors look like in React.
 Find solutions for each.